botpress/documentation-v12/docs/conversation-studio/content-management/file-attachment.md

 ---
 id: file-attachment
-sidebar_position: 1
+title: File / Attachment
 ---

-# File / Attachment

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::